Royal Port of Barrow: Cruise ships

-Barrow itself has relatively few nearby tourist spots (Furness Abbey, South Lakes Safari Zoo and the Dock Museum), but it is quite close to the Lake District, and has been nicknamed "The Gateway to the Lakes".
+Barrow itself has some notable tourist attractions (Furness Abbey, Nature Reserves on Walney Island, Piel Castle and the Dock Museum), is quite close to the Lake District, and has been nicknamed "The Gateway to the Lakes".
 Barrow is the principal port serving Cumbria and the Lake District, and has been a port of call for several cruise ships in recent years.
-A new purpose-built cruise ship terminal alongside Walney Channel was proposed as part of the multi-million pound waterfront development (see the 'Future' heading).
-This was subsequently removed from the plans.
+A purpose-built cruise ship terminal in Walney Channel was proposed as part of the multi-million pound waterfront development in 2003.
+This was subsequently removed from the plans as the cost could not be justified when measured against the economic benefit and size of vessels that could be accommodated.